peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

     }
 }
 ```
-This will result in all record types not in the default filter list will be available in the GUI except A.
+This will result in all record types not in the default filter list being available in the GUI except A.

 On the other hand the setting